“If you don’t like the news, go out and make some of your own.” – Wes Scoop Nisker

 If you’re not using Social Media to promote your business, you’re missing out on a huge opportunity to find new customers, fans and relationships.

 This younger generation doesn’t watch TV, listen to the radio or read the newspaper.
 Millennials often don’t even use email.
-They chat and communicate in Facebook, What’s App, Twitter and social networks.
+They chat and Instant Message in Facebook, What’s App, Twitter and social networks.

 SOCIAL MEDIA IS WHERE INFLUENCERS INFLUENCE THE INFLUENCERS